 Transmission of the measurement data can be initiated through the fetch data command shown in Table 9.
 If no measurement data is present the I2C read header is responded with a NACK (Bit 9 in Table 9) and the communication stops.
-After the read out command fetch data has been issued, the data memory is cleared, i.e. no measurement data is present.
+The fetch data command will deliver the same data until a new measurement updates the temperature value.